How a Renewed Mind Thinks (Romans 12:14-16)

-Paul begins with the hardest category in this section: “those who persecute you.”
+Paul begins with the most challenging group in this section: “those who persecute you.”
 These are the people who don’t believe in Jesus and don’t play nice with the people who do.
 How are believers called to respond to them?
-The natural knee-jerk reaction when someone cuts us off while driving in our car might be to conjure up a curse.
+The natural reaction when someone cuts us off while driving in our car might be to utter a curse.
 How in the world will we be able to bless those whose persecution threatens to cut us off from worldly blessings, from loved ones, or even from life itself?
-The renewed mind is bringing in a favorable disposition toward those who haven’t earned it.
-It is a gracious disposition which leads to ask God to do good to those who do not do good to us.
-And, we can do verse 14 when we know that verse 19 is coming.
-God’s vengeance will be poured out on our persecutors or it will have been poured out on Jesus on their behalf if they repent and turn to him.
+The renewed mind makes possible a favorable disposition toward those who haven’t earned it.
+Only a grace-shaped disposition can ask God to do good to those who do not do good to us.
+We can obey verse 14 when we know the promise of verse 19: God’s vengeance will be poured out on our persecutors, or it will have been poured out on Jesus on their behalf if they repent and turn to him.

-Paul continues with “those who rejoice” and “those who weep.”
-How are believers called to respond to other believers when they find themselves in either of these categories?
-We are called to go there with them.
+Paul moves next to “those who rejoice” and “those who weep.”
+How are believers called to respond to other believers in these categories?
+We're called to go there with them.
 If we truly “are one body in Christ, and individually members one of another” (Romans 12:5), we will feel what others feel.
-Think about our physical bodies.
-When our ears hear a wonderful performance of Handel’s Messiah, and our minds perceive its goodness, our hearts fill up, our eyes tear up, our throats choke up, our legs stand up, and our hands come together in applause.
+Think about your physical body.
+When your ears hear a wonderful performance of Handel’s Messiah, and your mind perceive its goodness, your heart fills up, your eyes tear up, your throat chokes up, your legs stand up, and your hands come together in applause.
 One member of the physical body is affected by what is happening to the other members.
-In much the same way, one member of the body of Christ sobs with another member at the news of a miscarriage.
-And one member lifts up a shout of joy with another member, even when one gets the recognition another was secretly hoping for.
+In much the same way, one member of the body of Christ cries with another member at the news of a miscarriage.
+And one member raises a shout of joy with another member, even when it's for recognition the other was secretly hoping for.

-Next, Paul calls us to move away from hierarchy to humility.
-What is translated as “live in harmony” literally means think the same way or have the same mind toward one another (see Philippians 2:5).
+Finally, Paul calls us to move from hierarchy to humility.
+Here “live in harmony” literally means think the same way or have the same mind toward one another (see Philippians 2:5).
 How are believers called to think toward one another?
-We are called to not be “haughty” or “wise in [our] own sight.”
+We are called not to be “haughty” or “wise in [our] own sight.”
 We are prone to seat ourselves high and others low.
-But he who is exalted above all humbled himself and became obedient to death on a cross (Philippians 2:8).
-And he was raised on the third day.
-We who have died with him and have been raised with him now have nothing to prove.
+But he who is exalted above all humbled Himself and became obedient to death on a cross (Philippians 2:8).
+Then He was raised on the third day.
+We who have died with Him and have been raised with Him now have nothing to prove.
 We have no ladder to climb.
 We can lay hierarchy and self-exaltation aside.
-The renewed mind goes low.
-Those who have it find it easy to befriend lowly people and tasks.
-This Spirit-wrought reality empowers all Paul is calling us to in these verses, as well as the verses before and after.
+The renewed mind goes low, befriending lowly people and tasks.

-In what places have you seen yourself as high and others as low?
-How might remembering our humble and exalted Savior reorient your thinking and actions in those places?
+When are you tempted to see yourself as exalted and others as low?
+Meditate on the humble and exalted Savior to reorient your thinking and actions in those situations.